fralau/mkdocs-macros-plugin/webdoc/docs/macros.md

 your functions (the `env` object does all the 'magic').

 !!!
 Tip
-    You can export a wide range of objects, and their attributes will remain accessible to the jinja2 template via the standard Python convention, e.g. `{{ foo.bar }}` (see [more information](http://jinja.pocoo.org/docs/2.10/templates/#variables))
+    You can export (as variables, macros or filters) a wide range of objects, and their attributes will remain accessible to the jinja2 template via the standard Python convention, e.g. `{{ foo.bar }}` (see [more information](http://jinja.pocoo.org/docs/2.10/templates/#variables))

 ### Definition of variables/macros/filters